LawSmith408/WhiskerAnalyses/README.md

 1. Follow the dependency links above to download the required additional programs.
 2. Download this Repo and open it in MATLAB.
+3. You can run the script using `run_modal_analysis.m`.
-3. Download the files from the [nodewiseProcess GitHub page](https://github.com/LawSmith408/nodewiseProcesses) including 'interpDisp.m' and 'stack3D.m' and copy them into the 'dep' folder from this repository.
+4. Download the files from the [nodewiseProcess GitHub page](https://github.com/LawSmith408/nodewiseProcesses) including `interpDisp.m` and `stack3D.m` and copy them into the `dep/` folder from this repository.
-4. Read the simulation assumptions and customization notes below and the variables that can be altered
+5. Read the simulation assumptions and customization notes below and the variables that can be altered
-5. Run the specific simulations required.
+6. Run the specific simulations required.
-6. Run visualizations of the simulations.
+7. Run visualizations of the simulations.

 ## Simulation Assumptions and Boundary Conditions
 For all simulations, a few assumptions are made.
 This includes: